21 Bali Must-Haves: What to Pack for Bali Rainy Season

 6. Phone Lanyard

-Plus, it keeps your phone ready for quick pictures without constantly taking it out of your pocket.
+Plus, it keeps your phone ready for quick pictures without having to constantly take it out of your pocket.

 These are perfect for those shorter walks or scooter rides when you only need the essentials